vapolia/SegmentedViews/README.md

 <segmented:Segment Item="Item1" Width="Auto" />
 ```

-This width follow the format of a Grid's ColumnsDefinition, so it should be easy to use.
+This width follow the format of a Grid's ColumnsDefinition, so it should be straightforward to use.